eafflu/runtime/README.md

 Now use one of the behavior functions described above in the function assigned to `enemy.onProjectileCollision` to make the enemy disappear whenever Halle shoots it.

-# Step 15 - Design An Enemy
+# Step 15 Part 2 - Design An Enemy

 You now should know enough to make your own enemy.
 To get started, take all of the code you wrote in the last step and move it into a new function called `createEnemy`